Home » Copenhagen for FREE: Top list of 39 experiences

 Freetown Christiania

 Welcome to the world famous free-town founded in 1971.
-So just walk around and experience the hippie vibe.
-There are also restaurants and bars here if you get hungry.
+Just walk around and experience the hippie vibe.
+And there are plenty of restaurants and bars here if you get hungry or thirsty.

 Prinsessegade, main entrance